HBadertscher/Matlab_BaslerCamDriver/README.md

 MATLAB offers no support for USB3 Vision cameras, and the GigE driver is rather buggy.
 This driver package provides an open-source C++ interface between MATLAB and Basler's Pylon interface.

+This driver was developed at the ICOM Institute for Communication Systems at HSR University of Applied Sciences of Eastern Switzerland, Rapperswil.

 ## Build

 The MATLAB Basler Camera Driver is built by calling the provided `make.m` file.